Master’s Programme in CRAFT! Ceramics and Glass

 Important dates

-February/March 2025: Assessment of applicant assignments + prospective interviews.
+February/March 2026: Assessment of assignments and potential interviews.

 The unique position of crafts is characterised by its ability to move between different artistic fields and arenas.
 The program centers the materials of glass and ceramics as fields for conceptual investigation and critical discourse through embodied material culture and practice.
 During your studies students will be introduced to various working methods that challenge modes of production, materiality, modes of communication, and other theoretical investigations in a cross-disciplinary, studio-based program.